FMTools/FeatureIDE-wiki/FeatureIDE-Developer/Development-process-in-detail/Update-the-wiki.md

 * **Outline:** Overview of the content structure by referencing the headings in the page.
 How to deal with headings and how to reference them is described in section [4.i.](#i-heading)
 * **Content:** The content represents the main part of page.

+The current page is an example for a detailed page.

 ## 4. Standard page elements
 In this section we give an overview of some page elements to define the usage on the wiki pages.